ADVANCING THE POSSIBILITIES

 As an economic powerhouse, the oil and gas industry contributes billions in state tax revenues, which allows state and local leaders to invest in our communities and advance possibilities across the state.

-The oil and natural gas industry paid more than $2.25 billion paid in taxes—or 49 percent of all state tax revenues—collected by the state in 2021.
+The oil and natural gas industry paid more than $3.39 billion in taxes—or 54 percent of all state tax revenues—collected by the state in 2022.
 In addition to oil and gas extraction taxes, the state also benefits from numerous other taxes, royalties and lease bonuses (see right).

 A majority of these tax revenues are directed toward funds used to fund specific priorities including schools, roads and infrastructure, the North Dakota Legacy Fund, property tax relief, wildlife and natural resources, and more.